 Neural Prosthetics Project, Tokyo Metropolitan Institute of Medical Science

 In this research project, we will develop an artificial neural connection system via AI-assisted BMI to restore sensorimotor function and affective function after damage in the central nervous system.
 We will develop the artificial neural connection system that will enable severely paralyzed patients to control and feel their own body and mind.

 Institute for Advanced Co-Creation Studies, Osaka University

-In this study, we will develop a Brain-Computer Interface (BCI) using intracranial EEG to support severely paralyzed patients.
-Specifically, we will develop novel decoding techniques to extract various information from intracranial EEG to realize a clinically applicable BCI that will support the communication capability and improve the quality of life of patients.
+In this study, we will develop a Brain-Machine Interface (BMI) using intracranial EEG to support severely paralyzed patients.
+Specifically, we will develop novel decoding techniques to extract various information from intracranial EEG to realize a clinically applicable BMI that will support the communication capability and improve the quality of life of patients.
 In particular, deep learning techniques will be applied for brain decoding.
-We will make invasive BCI a safe and practical technique to support clinical needs.
+We will make invasive BMI a safe and practical technique to support clinical needs.